aimeeu/cheats/k8s-ref-docs/README.md

 4. [Generating Reference Pages for Kubernetes Components and Tools](https://kubernetes.io/docs/contribute/generate-ref-docs/kubernetes-components/)

 # Repo
-https://github.com/kubernetes-incubator/reference-docs  @pwittrock and @tengqm are top contributors; @kbhawkey very knowledgeable
+https://github.com/kubernetes-witw/reference-docs  @pwittrock and @tengqm are top contributors; @kbhawkey very knowledgeable

-Repo will soon move to kubernetes-sigs space. https://github.com/kubernetes/org/issues/1158

 # The GitHub Issues
 The Docs Lead is responsible for generating: